Harrison-Li/SAMGPT/README.md

 # SAMGPT

-This is my works on inverse design on self-assembled-monolayers (Also other types of molecule if you want)
+This is my final year project,works on inverse design of self-assembled-monolayers (Also other types of molecule if you want)

 **prop_finetuning**\
 This file contains codes for both struture and property conditional generation.